Peter Fonda, Hollywood's 'Easy Rider,' Dies At 79

 Peter Fonda was the only son of Hollywood legend Henry Fonda and socialite Frances Seymour Brokaw.
 He was also the brother of actress Jane Fonda.

 Peter Fonda had a brief film career in the mid-1960s before his breakout performance as Wyatt in Easy Rider, costarring Dennis Hopper and Jack Nicholson.
-Fonda produced and cowrote the film and eventually earned an Academy Award nomination for best original screenplay.
+Fonda produced and co-wrote the film, earning an Academy Award nomination for best original screenplay.

 He was later nominated for an Oscar for best actor in the 1997 film Ulee's Gold.